ShunSakurai/password_generator/README.md

 - I designed the code to fit my iPhone 5/SE screen.
 I tried my best to make it as proportional as possible, but please modify the parameters to fit your size
 - Change the length and the number of the passwords manually

-You can create a home screen shortcut by opening the following link in Safari, tapping share icon, and choosing to "Add to Home Screen".
+You can create a home screen shortcut in Pythonista by choosing [Wrench] icon > [Home Screen], or in Safari opening the following link, tapping [Share] icon, and choosing [Add to Home Screen].
 ```
 data:text/html;charset=UTF-8,<title>Password</title><meta name="apple-mobile-web-app-capable" content="yes"><link rel="apple-touch-icon" href="https://raw.github.com/wiki/ShunSakurai/password_generator/home_icon.png"><script>navigator.standalone?location="pythonista://password_iphone.py":alert("Add to home screen.")</script>
 ```